syncfusion-content/maui-docs/MAUI/Maps/tile-layer.md

 ## Changing the center latitude and longitude

 You can set the center position by setting the `MapTileLayer.Center` property.
-It represents the initial center position of the map layer.
+It represents the center position of the map layer.

-Based on the size of the [`SfMaps`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps-class.html) control, `Center` and `ZoomLevel` number of initial tiles needed in the view port alone will be rendered.
+Based on the size of the [`SfMaps`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.html) control, `Center` and `ZoomLevel` number of initial tiles needed in the view port alone will be rendered.
 Refer this section for enabling `zooming and panning`.

-This property cannot be changed dynamically.
 Defaults to `MapLatLng(0.0, 0.0)`.

 {% tabs %}